MainulDip/AndroidDevStudy/Navigation-Fragments.md

 3. NavController: this object control the navigation between destinations displayed in the NavHost.
 When working with intents, you had to call startActivity to navigate to a new screen.
 With the Navigation component, you can call the NavController's navigate() method to swap the fragment that's displayed.

-### Brif Start up of the Jetpack Navigation Component:
+### Brief Start up of the Jetpack Navigation Component:
 - Creating Navigation Graph: File > New > Android Resource File and create Resource Type "Navigation", give it a name (which is referenced from FragmentContainerView's' app:navGraph attribute inside of an activity).

 - Destination: Inside the newly created file, add destinations.